thisisumurzakov/thisisumurzakov/README.md

 ## I'm a Student at RTU👨‍🎓 and Backend Developer👨‍💻!!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🗽 English level: C1
-- 🎯 IELTS score: 7.5
 - ⚡️ Motto: Live and learn!!!

 ### Connect with me: